Oku-Code/void-linux-guide/void-setup-guide.md

     - `sudo snapper delete 1` => And delete the snapshot created
     - If you want more information about the snapper commands you can go to [Snapper Wiki](https://wiki.archlinux.org/title/Snapper#Manual_snapshots).

-    > Note: These snapshots are read_only, that means you can read it, but not make changes, to make it writable do the folowing:
+    > **Note**: These snapshots are read_only, that means you can read it, but not make changes, to make it writable do the folowing:
         - See the properties of the selected snapshot: `btrfs property list /.snapshots/1/snapshot` => Here we select the number 1, you can select any you want
         - Make it writable: `btrfs property set -ts /.snapshots/1/snapshot ro false`
         - Boot in the selected snapshot from grub bootloader and create a file inside of the snapshot